A Word From

 ASSOCHAM considers the optimization of protection and management of IPRs and timeliness to be amongst the priority goals for improvement of the Indian Eco System.
-The prime objective of the IPTSE is to encourage young people’s interest in intellectual property issues and motivate them for innovative search and development of prospective projects and facilitating their commercialization.
+The prime objective of the IPTSE (IP Olympiad) is to encourage young people’s interest in intellectual property issues and motivate them for innovative search and development of prospective projects and facilitating their commercialization.

 Shri Sandeep Jajodia

 I am delighted to comment on this Intellectual Property Talent Search Examination (IPTSE) which I find very helpful and apt for India’s current business scenario.
 As Indian companies compete in global business environment- IP is getting more and more attention, not only in large corporations but also amongst SMEs and Start-ups.
 The exam being offered through this IPTSE (IP Olympiad) is in line with Indian government vision and I am sure they would not only be useful for IP professionals to further their skills but also for students who want to be part of the growing IP ecosystem in India.

 Mrs. Sushma Paul Berila

 Chairperson ASSOCHAM Economic Affairs Council & President, Appejay Stya & Svran Group